 1. Get Insured!

 One thing you can’t afford to forget about as your busy business gets off the ground is insurance.
 Many entrepreneurs don’t realise how critical it is to have the right type of insurance for their business.
-Public liability insurance should be first on your to do list as an entrepreneur.
+Public liability insurance should be first on your to do list as an entrepreneur (take a look at this business insurance resource for more tips & advice).
 If it isn’t perhaps you haven’t considered how a simple injury to a member of staff or member of the public would affect your business?

 If you are not adequately insured this could not only close your business down but bankrupt, you personally.
 Therefore, having adequate public liability insurance gives you peace of mind and ensures you don’t have to worry about the costs you would have to pay should the worst happen, and a member of the public get injured because of your commercial activities.
 Once you have insurance cover in place, you can then think about the best ways to promote your business and its services.